Freeze N Dried

 Table of Contents

-Skittles is a vibrant brand of chewy, fruity candies produced by the Wrigley Company, a division of Mars, Inc., that has delighted consumers around the globe since its establishment in 1974 in the United States.
+Skittles is a colourful brand of chewy, fruity sweets produced by Wrigley Company, a division of Mars, Incorporated, which has been making consumers salivate since 1974 in the US.

 The Skittles Family